Move Out Procedure

 Categorising damage against fair wear and tear is a difficult task.
 At Bee City Living, we define fair wear and tear to be expected or reasonable marks, wear or damage caused by normal and reasonable use.

-A number of factors will affect whether any damage is classified as fair wear and tear, including (but not limited to):
+Several factors will affect whether any damage is classified as fair wear and tear, including (but not limited to):

 • If it was present before the tenants moved in